dugsq/xenograte-xct/xenode_lib/README.md

 This is where you save the Xenode.

-You can also download the already made Xenode from the following list: (alphabetical order) The categorization of the Xenodes is still in progress.
-You may see change in arrangement over time.
+You can also download the already made Xenode from the following list:

+(The categorization of the Xenodes is still in progress.
+You may see change in arrangement over time.)

 * Email
  * [gmail-sender-xenode](https://github.com/Nodally/gmail-sender-xenode)